The HoTT Doctoral Concentration

 c) textual reception

 A variety of courses would qualify.
-For example, “Production” could be satisfied by a course in medieval manuscripts (Walters), or one in Bibliography (Gants), or one in Television and Music case studies (Edwards, Faulk).
-“Transformation” could be satisfied by a course on translation across languages and media (Coldiron), or one on Editing Shakespeare (Taylor), or one on the way digitalization transforms texts and images created by earlier technologies (Gants).
-“Reception” could be satisfied by a course on modernist textual interventions (Gontarski), or one on cross-cultural reception (Coldiron, Gontarski) or cross-media reception (Taylor, Parker, Fleckenstein).
+For example, “Production” could be satisfied by a course in medieval manuscripts (Johnson), or early modern print culture (Taylor) or early modern writing for the theatre (Bourus), or cut-ups, playbacks, pick-ups, and mimeographs in the work of William Burroughs (Gontarski), or Television and Music case studies (Edwards, Faulk), or audio studies (Pascoe).
+“Transformation” could be satisfied by a course on translation across languages and media (Maurette), or one on Editing Shakespeare (Taylor), or one on modern media adaptations of Shakespeare (Bourus), or one on the way digitalization transforms texts and images created by earlier technologies (Graban).
+“Reception” could be satisfied by a course on early female readers of Romantic poetry (Eckert), or modernist textual interventions (Gontarski), or cross-cultural reception (Maurette) or cross-media reception (Bourus, Fleckenstein, Parker).

 3. Students are required to take one or more courses in at least two textual media.